Hakimbek/my-java-notes/OOP/README.md

 - Blocks
 - Nested class and interface

+### Instance variable in Java
+A variable which is created inside the class but outside the method is known as an instance variable.
+Instance variable doesn't get memory at compile time.
+It gets memory at runtime when an object or instance is created.
+That is why it is known as an instance variable.

+### Method in Java
+In Java, a method is like a function which is used to expose the behavior of an object.

+Advantage of Method
+- Code Reusability
+- Code Optimization

 # Object
 Any entity that has state and behavior is known as an object.
 For example, a chair, pen, table, keyboard, bike, etc.